klavinslab/aqualib/doc/coding_to_do_list.md

 To do list

-- [ ] Fix deli fridge boxes inventory managment
+- [ ] Fix deli fridge boxes inventory managment, plate managment in image plate
 - [x] How to extract user info from tasks? task.user.login task.user.member?